storacha/specs/w3-filecoin.md

 An Aggregator facilitates data storage into Filecoin deals by aggregating smaller data (Filecoin Pieces) into a larger piece that can effectively be stored with a Filecoin Storage Provider.

-### Broker
+### Dealer

-A _Broker_ is a type of [principal] identified by a `did:key` identifier that arranges deals for the aggregates submitted by _Storefront_.
+A _Dealer_ is a type of [principal] identified by a `did:key` identifier that arranges deals for the aggregates submitted by _Storefront_.

-### Chain
+### Chain Tracker

-A _Chain_ is a type of [principal] identified by a `did:key` that tracks the filecoin chain to keep a view of successful deals.
+A _Chain Tracker_ is a type of [principal] identified by a `did:key` that tracks the filecoin chain to keep a view of successful deals.

 # Protocol

 ## Overview

 A Storefront is web2 to web3 bridge.
-In ingests user/application data through a conventional web2 interface and replicates it across various storage systems, including Filecoin Storage Providers.
+It ingests user/application data through a conventional web2 interface and replicates it across various storage systems, including Filecoin Storage Providers.
 Content supplied to a Storefront can be of arbitrary size, while (Filecoin) Storage Providers demand large (>= 16GiB) content pieces.
 To align supply and demand requirements, the aggregator accumulates supplied content pieces into a larger verifiable aggregate pieces per [FRC-0058](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md) that can be stored by Storage Providers.

 ### Authorization

+Out-of-band registered Storefronts MUST use UCAN based authotization mechanisms to interact with Aggregators, Dealers and Chain Trackers.
+In the future protocol for registering Storefronts might be introduced.

-Broker MUST have an authorization mechanism for allowed Storefront principals (e.g. web3.storage).
-Either by out of band exchange of information or through a well defined API.
-For example, a broker can authorize invocations from `did:web:filecoin.web3.storage` by validating the signature is from the DID.
-This way, it allows web3.storage to rotate keys and/or re-delegate access without having to coordinate with the broker.
+For example, an Aggregator can authorize invocations from `did:web:web3.storage` by validating the signature is from the DID.
+This way, it allows web3.storage to rotate keys and/or re-delegate access without having to coordinate with the Aggregator.

 ### Storefront receives a Filecoin piece

 The Storefront MUST submit content for aggregation by it's piece CID (CommP) that MAY be computed from content by a trusted actor.
 Storefront MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
 It may be invoked by Storefront client or delegated to a hired third party, ether way Storefront MUST acknowledge request by issuing a signed receipt.
 Storefront MAY decide to verify submitted piece prior to aggregation.
 Storefront MAY also operate trusted actor that computes and submits pieces on content upload.

 Once a Storefront receives the offer for a piece, it is queued for verification.
 A receipt is issued to proof the transition of the added piece state from `null` into `queued` for verification.
-If offered piece is already `queued` or `accepted` state does not change and receipt capturing current state is issued.

 This receipt MUST have a link to a followup task (using `.fx.join` field) that either succeeds (if the piece was accepted) or fails, so that its receipt MAY be looked up using it.
+If offered piece is already `queued` or `accepted` state does not change and receipt capturing current state is issued instead.

 After a storefront dequeues the piece and verifies it, a receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.
 This receipt MUST have link to a followup task (using `.fx.join` field) with `piece/add`.